 Description: Advanced study and discussion of the scientific literature and research pertaining to food science.

-Prerequisites: 6 hrs microbiology, 12 hrs chemistry, or permission
+Prerequisites: 6 hrs microbiology, 12 hrs chemistry

 Description: Studies and investigational work relating to chemistry, microbiology, and processing of food products.